AdamDemirel/adamdemirel.com/content/happiness.md

 ## Repeatable Pleasures

-> Humans don´t live in territories but in habits. — Peter Sloterdijk
+> "Humans don´t live in territories but in habits." — Peter Sloterdijk

 So the first theoretical method that we can use to increase pleasures is to increase the frequency of them - as per the Cyrenaics did for physical pleasures.
 They consumed as many of them as possible.
 We can also do that for the mental pleasures - by socializing, learning, loving, engaging in novel activities, being in nature, or whatever else is on our pleasure episodes list.